Brewing History

 • There is a 100% payback to first and second-place winners

-• 1st place winners receive 70% of total entry fees
+• 1st place winners receive 60% of total entry fees

-• 2nd place gets 30% of total entry fees
+• 2nd place gets 20% of total entry fees

 • 1st place winners also gets the following:

-• The winning brewer will work with our brewery and, once the beer is ready, we will place it on one of the taps.
-Proceeds will go to a charity, which will be named later.
+• The winning brewer will make a 1/6 bbl and once it is ready, we will place it on one of our taps.

 • Their name on a perpetual trophy, on display in the taproom.